gyselroth/balloon/CONTRIBUTING.md

 You need (docker)[https://docs.docker.com/engine/installation/linux/docker-ce/debian/] and (docker-compose)[https://docs.docker.com/compose/install/] installed on your local machine.

 For starters you cann use the full stack development composing configuration `docker-compose-dev.yml`.
-Bootup the development stack via `docker-compose -c docker-compose-dev.yml up`
+Start the development stack `docker-compose -c docker-compose-dev.yml up`

 #### Make
 Always execute make via `docker exec` if your are developing with the balloon docker image.